ProFTPD module mod_vroot

 The purpose of this module to is to implement a virtual chroot capability

 that does not require root privileges.
-The mod_vroot
+The mod_vroot module

 provides this capability by using ProFTPD's FS API, available as of 1.2.8rc1.